zalando/gin-oauth2/README.md

 about what to use.
 The scene is very fragmented, and detailed comparisons of different frameworks are still somewhat rare.
-Meantime, how to handle dependencies and structure projects are big topics in the Golang community.
+Meantime, how to handle dependencies and structure projects are big topics in the Go community.
 We've liked using Gin for its speed, accessibility, and usefulness in developing microservice architectures.
 In creating Gin-OAuth2, we wanted to take fuller advantage of Gin's capabilities and help other devs do likewise.